-1.2 Previous work
+B. Previous work

-To the best of our knowledge, the only work which takes into account three of the aforementioned performance measures simultaneously (except of paths stretch) is by Milyeykovsky et al. [33].
-They consider the random uniformly spreaded sensor nodes in unit size square in the plane and three dimensional space and present centroid-based hierarchical construction with hop-diameter of $O(\log n)$ that performs optimally (up to constant factor) in terms of energy and transport for three dimensional space and provides $O(\log n)$ approximation factor for energy consumption and asymptotically optimal transport capacity for planar case.
+To the best of our knowledge, the only work which takes into account three of the aforementioned performance measures simultaneously (except of paths stretch) is by Milyeykovsky et al. [23].
+They [23] consider the random uniformly spreaded sensor nodes in unit size square in the plane and three dimensional space and present centroid-based hierarchical construction with hop-diameter of $O(\log n)$ that performs optimally (up to constant factor) in terms of energy and transport for three dimensional space and provides $O(\log n)$ approximation factor for energy consumption and asymptotically optimal transport capacity for planar case.

-Below we discuss some other of the related work on data collection, energy efficiency, transport capacity, boundedhop and bounded paths' stretch communication.
+Below we discuss some other of the related work on data collection, energy efficiency, transport capacity, bounded-hop and bounded paths' stretch communication.

-It has been proved in [39, 44] that using the minimum spanning tree for data collection (gathering) with aggregation achieves optimal solution in terms of total energy consumption.
-Elkin et al. [15] proposed the solution for the broadcast tree construction (which is easily deformable into the data collection tree) such that the total energy consumption is of factor ρ from optimal bound (which is proportional to the weight of minimal spanning tree for the set of nodes where the weight of edge is defined as the squared Euclidean distance between the nodes) and the hop-diameter is $n/\rho + \log \rho$, for any chosen integer parameter $\rho, 1 \le \rho \le n$.
-Their solution [15] is based on Hamiltonian cycle construction of weight proportional to the weight of minimal spanning tree for squared distances with a consequent design of the hierarchical tree using this cycle.
-For more details regarding energy consumption in data gathering problem, we refer the reader to a recent survey by Ramanan et al. [29], and a paper by Li et al. [31] which cover a diverse set of data gathering algorithms in ad-hoc networks.
+It has been proved in [29], [34] that using the minimum spanning tree for data collection (gathering) with aggregation achieves optimal solution in terms of total energy consumption.
+Elkin et al. [11] proposed the solution for the broadcast tree construction (which is easily deformable into the data collection tree) such that the total energy consumption is of factor ρ from optimal bound (which is proportional to the weight of minimal spanning tree for the set of nodes where the weight of edge is defined as the squared Euclidean distance between the nodes) and the hop-diameter is $n/\rho + \log \rho$, for any chosen integer parameter ρ , $1 \le \rho \le n$.
+Their solution [11] is based on Hamiltonian cycle construction of weight proportional to the weight of minimal spanning tree for squared distances with a consequent design of the hierarchical tree using this cycle.
+For more details regarding energy consumption in data gathering problem, we refer the reader to a recent survey by Ramanan et al. [21], which covers a diverse set of data gathering algorithms in ad-hoc networks.